-9.1 A Section 75 Framework document will be agreed between Reading Borough Council and the Integrated Care Board (ICB), by the end of January 2023, for the management of the Better Care Fund pooled and non-pooled funds.
-The Section 75 document will encompass the additional Adult Social Care Discharge funding, to be released by NHS England in two tranches; December 2022 and January 2023, and therefore the deadline for completion of the Section 75 Framework document has been moved from 31st December to 31st January 2023.
+9.1 A Section 75 Framework agreement has been drafted and will be agreed between Reading Borough Council and the Integrated Care Board (ICB), in respect of the management of the Better Care Fund pooled and non-pooled funds.
+The Section 75 document will encompass the additional Adult Social Care Discharge funding, released by NHS England in two tranches; December 2022 and January 2023.